openhab/openhab-js/README.md

 The global `clearTimeout()` method cancels a timeout previously established by calling `setTimeout()`.

-see https://developer.mozilla.org/en-US/docs/Web/API/setTimeout for more information about setTimeout.
+See https://developer.mozilla.org/en-US/docs/Web/API/setTimeout for more information about `setTimeout`.

 ### SetInterval